M3tox/DFET/README.md

 - TRK

 You can also view this list with the tool, by clicking on "Info" in the upper menu bar.
+If you want more detailed information about this you can click [HERE](https://github.com/M3tox/DFET/blob/main/FileInfos.md).

 # Extraction
 Now, what can you actually get out of these files?
 Depending to your selection in the Extraction parameters (the tic boxes), you can extract: